abd-elrhman-khaled/MagentaSport-Videoplayer-Shortcuts/README.md

 # Magentasport-Shortcuts

 Tampermonkey userscript that adds **NBA-style keyboard shortcuts** to the MagentaSport web player on `magentasport.de`.
 Tested with Mozilla Firefox.
+Also available via Greasy Fork: [MagentaSport Player Keyboard Shortcuts on Greasy Fork](https://greasyfork.org/de/scripts/548039-magentasport-player-keyboard-shortcuts)

 ## What you get